 - Prepare.
 If you're going to a convention, find out who'll be there.

 - If you join a networking group, make sure it offers what you're looking for -- referrals, a new career, better business practices or something else.

 As social media makes its mark on the business world, people looking for networks need to take note of online social protocol.
 Just be careful: If you use social networking sites for business purposes, don't let yourself get distracted too easily.
 In addition, make sure that you don't overdo it online.
 Don't post something about your business on Facebook every day.
 People will get annoyed and drop you from their networks.

-For more employment and business information, see the links on the next page.
+For more employment and business information, see the links below.